 Nicola is a chartered architect and a partner in Waddington McClure Architects.
-She has a wide breadth of experience in design, master planning and urban regeneration.
-After studying at the Mackintosh School of Architecture, Nicola worked in award winning practices in Glasgow, London and Belfast.
+She has a wide breadth of experience in design, master planning and urban regeneration, having worked with award winning practices in Glasgow, London and Belfast.

 Nicola has many years’ experience in a broad range of sectors including urban design and complex multi-use projects.
 She was Design Manager for Canary Wharf Group, overseeing the successful Heron Quays development from its inception to completion.

 Nicola believes that by working together on strategic design we will inform and deliver better places for everyone.
 Nicola is a past Honorary Secretary of the Royal Society of Ulster Architects and assessor at Queens University Belfast.

 She currently sits on the RSUA Design Quality Panel which supports and advocates quality in architecture.

 Andrew is an Architect who for the last 5 years has worked for Feilden Clegg Bradley Studios in their Belfast and London offices.
 Andrew has been involved in a number of projects of ranging scales including Belfast’s Inner North West Masterplan, the University of Edinburgh’s School of Biological Sciences and most recently a major grade A office development in Belfast City Centre.